 An Overview of

 You could say that living in Thomas Circle is all about the lifestyle.
 Rivaled only by nearby Dupont Circle, the area around this traffic circle offers a lifestyle that the nation’s capital alone can provide.

 Logan Circle has a near-perfect Walkscore of 96, meaning you can complete all daily errands without a vehicle.
 But these day-to-day chores aren’t the only reason you’ll love walking around downtown.
 As home to many of DC’s most beloved attractions, venues, and storefronts, you’ll never lack a reason to get out and walk the neighborhood.

 In addition to walking, Downtown 14th St. is also considered a “biker’s paradise.”
 Thanks to the incredibly bike-friendly roads and access to the Capital Bikeshare program, many people in the neighborhood love to go for a ride.
 A significant number even commute to work daily by bike.

 This area is home to the most exceptional shopping DC has to offer.
-Specifically, the 14th St. Corridor provides just about any goods or services you can imagine needing within walking distance.
+Specifically, the 14th St. Corridor provides just about any goods or services you can imagine needing within close proximity.

 Both big-name retailers and independent boutiques thrive in the corridor, giving shoppers a variety of options in everything from kitchen and home decor to hardware and home improvement.